protickr/git-notebook/readme.md

 1. Rebase your local topic branch on top of your desired local branch
 2. Then force push the local branch (override remote topic branch with local topic branch).
    > `$ git push --force origin feature-branch`
+   > or
+   > `$ git push --force-with-lease`
+   > It is a safer option that checks for any incoming changes from remote which conflicts with local that you are not
+   > aware of.
+Does not overwrite teammates code.

 #### Advanced Rebasing:
 You can also have your rebase replay on something other than the rebase target branch.
 Take a history like A history with a topic branch off another topic branch, for example.
 You branched a topic branch (server) to add some server-side functionality to your project, and made a commit.
 Then, you branched off that to make the client-side changes (client) and committed a few times.
 Finally, you went back to your server branch and did a few more commits.
 Suppose you decide that you want to merge your client-side changes into your mainline for a release, but you want to hold off on the server-side changes until it’s tested further.
 You can take the changes on client that aren’t on server (C8 and C9) and replay them on your master branch by using the --onto option of git rebase: